1950 Fun Facts, Trivia, and History

-What are some fun facts and trivia from 1950?
+What are some fun facts, trivia, and major events from 1950?
 For openers, Sam Walton opened Walton's 5&10 in Bentonville, Arkansas and kids watched Howdy Doody on 12-inch black and white TV sets.
 The first Peanuts comic strip appeared, Diner’s Club began to issue credit cards, and Minute Rice first appeared on grocery shelves.
 A McDonald’s hamburger was 15¢, the Yankees won the World Series, and Mona Lisa was a number one song for five weeks.

 In 1950, Harry Wasylyk invented plastic garbage bags, a gallon of gas cost 18¢, Prevention Magazine began publishing, and Cinderella was a box-office success.
 Texaco Star Theatre (NBC) was the most popular television show, Chicken a la King and chiffon cake were trendy foods, playing canasta was a crowd-pleaser, and the most popular baby names were James and Mary.

 Back in 1950, the minimum wage was 75¢, the average income was $3,210.00, a new house cost $8,450.00, the average cost of new car was $1,510.00, and the retail price for a gallon of gas averaged 30 cents.
 American cheese cost 45¢ per pound, white bread was 12¢ a loaf, and a 10-pound bag of potatoes cost 35¢.

 Here are some more history facts from the year 1950: Silly Putty and the Magic-8 Ball were favorite Christmas gifts, “bad” was slang for something good, and undergraduate tuition was $600 at the University of Pennsylvania.
 The Cardinal was a national bestseller, Middleground won the Kentucky Derby, and a movie ticket cost 46¢.